Office of the Registrar

 • The appropriate Dean's Office notifies the Registrar when degree requirements are completed.

-• As soon as this authorization is received, the degree is posted to the student's academic record and a transcript, with the Registrar's congratulatory letter, is mailed to the student.
+• As soon as this authorization is received, the degree is posted to the student's academic record and the student may then order a final transcript.

-• If the graduate's account with the Bursar's Office is clear, the diploma is forwarded as soon as it arrives from the engraver.
+• If the graduate's account with the Bursar's Office is clear, the diploma is mailed directly to the graduate from the engraver.
+It can take up to 4 weeks for a diploma to be prepared and mailed to the graduate.

 • September and December graduates are invited to return for the Commencement ceremony in May.